-Confident, aggressive descender
+Confident, fast, and supple descender

 While the front end smooths out harsh impacts, the rear end translates them more than plush contenders like the Evil Insurgent or Santa Cruz Nomad.
 The trade-off for that rock swallowing front end is a sluggish feel on longer, smoother climbs and uphill switchbacks.
+The Santa Cruz Hightower LT provides similar downhill skills as the Yeti but stands up to bigger impacts better.

 Read review: Yeti SB5.5 2017